We may receive compensation when you click on links to products from our partners.

 See how your resume stacks up!
 Our resume review will include three sections: (a) strengths of your resume, (b) areas to improve, and (c) the results of an ATS scan.

 Each job advertisement is littered with keywords that you should be putting in your résumé.
-You don’t have to rewrite the whole thing each time, just a few sections or minor alterations can often make the difference between making the
+You don’t have to rewrite the whole thing each time, just a few sections or minor alterations can often make the difference between making the interview stage or not.

 3. Don’t Forget Design